-12.2.3 Before the final set the sides are selected by the players after a coin toss made by the Main Referee (see: Coin toss, 15).
+12.2.3 Before the final set the sides and serving are selected by the players after a coin toss made by the Main Referee (see: Coin toss, 18).
 Players also select their roles regarding the serving and receiving players, just like before the first set.
+The player/team who earned more points during the first two sets should be considered as the winner of the coin toss.
+If the points are equal, a coin toss must be made.

-12.2.4 In the final set, if the score gets to 12-12, the players/teams must change service after every point, with the same procedure.
+12.2.4 In the final set, if the score gets to 12-12, the players/ teams must change service after every point, with the same procedure.